 - Accurately reflect the analytical categories and quantities of each category established during analyses.
-A good rule of thumb is that every bag, whether it contains one artifact or many, needs a tag, which should correspond to an entry in the Master Database.
+A good rule of thumb is that every bag, whether it contains one artifact or many, needs a tag, which should correspond to an entry (one line item) in the Master Database.

 - Include all available provenience information (in separate columns).

 - Include a column for artifact Counts.
 If items have been weighed, please also include a column for Weight.

 - Include a column for Lot Numbers.
 Assign one lot number to each specific provenience from which artifacts were collected.
 When curating with CAS, you will always be able to start with Lot # 1.
 The reason for this is that the accession number is what we use to separate any given collection from other collections in our facility, even those originating from the same site.

 - Include a column for Object ID Numbers.
 Every line item in the artifact catalog will need an Object ID number in order to make the collection compatible with our collections management software.
 An Object ID number is a unique number assigned, by the SA, to an object or bag of similar objects from the same lot.
 It consists of the Accession Number, the Lot Number and the specimen number.
 For each lot number, start with the items that have already been assigned a specimen number (if any) and then complete the sequence.